martyn82/handbook/docs/_pages/tactics/reliability/detection/exceptions.md

 top: tactics
 parent: tactics-reliability-detection
 grandparent: tactics-reliability
+excerpt: A common way of detecting faults is by raising an appropriate exception.
 ---

 A common way of detecting faults is by raising an appropriate exception.
 Proper handling based on the type of exception can be a way of recovering from the